pdivos/domsync/README.md

 # add a <div> to show the value of the textinput
 doc.getElementById(root_id).appendChild(doc.createElement('div', id='id_div'))

-# we assume a websocket server is running and a client is connected
+# we assume a websocket server is running on port 8888 and a client is connected to ws_client
 while True:
-    # get incoming message
+    # get incoming event message
     msg = json.loads(await ws_client.recv())

     # give the incoming message to the doc, this will eventually trigger the callbacks of the components